 Editor’s note – An important aspect of our mission to ‘equip and empower successful professionals’ is raising awareness of different issues that arise in the world of work.
 Diversity and inclusivity are increasingly being discussed in different parts of the world across different career disciplines.
 Many agree that more work is needed to improve representation and ensure our workplaces look more like what we see in the world outside work.
 As an aspiring professional, awareness of these issues is crucial.
 In this article, Emmanuel describes the ‘nuts and bolts’ of inclusion and diversity and why more work is needed in this area.

-It is hard not to notice globally the topic of race and gender taking centre stage due to recent political decisions in Europe, the UK and of course the US.
-The impact of the politics has and continues to affect professional and work environment e.g. the uncertainty around #brexit and research, job mobility between the EU and the UK, #Charlottesville and the after-effects etc.
+It is hard not to notice the topic of race and gender in the workplace taking centre stage due to recent political decisions in Europe, the UK and of course the US.
+The impact of politics has and continues to affect the professional and work environment.
+For example, the uncertainty around #Brexit and job mobility between the EU and the UK, #Charlottesville and the after-effects etc.

 What might have gone unnoticed, was that last week was #NationalInclusionWeek in the UK.
 This is an annual campaign to raise awareness of the importance of inclusion in the workplace and the benefits of an inclusive and diverse workforce to business growth.

 What is #Inclusivity and why is this important?

 “Inclusion” in itself as a term is self-explanatory and is “about making sure that people feel valued, respected, listened to and able to challenge.
 It is about recognising and valuing the differences we each bring to the workplace and creating an environment where everyone has equal access to opportunities and resources and can contribute to the organisations success.”

 Sounds easy doesn’t it?
 That should be the minimum expectation in any workplace, however, the reality is different.
 In all aspects of professional engagement; workplace, research and governance etc. there are several identified barriers to inclusion (NIHR)

 - Emotional and psychological barriers